cilium/cilium/Documentation/install/upgrade.rst

 of the Cilium guide.

-Migrating from kvstore-backed identities to kubernetes CRD-backed identities
+Migrating from kvstore-backed identities to Kubernetes CRD-backed identities
 ----------------------------------------------------------------------------

-Beginning with cilium 1.6, kubernetes CRD-backed security identities can be used for smaller clusters.
+Beginning with cilium 1.6, Kubernetes CRD-backed security identities can be used for smaller clusters.
 Along with other changes in 1.6 this allows kvstore-free operation if desired.
 It is possible to migrate identities from an existing kvstore deployment to CRD-backed identities.
 This minimizes